 East Herts Council recognises that risk management is an essential element of good governance and must be embedded in the culture of the Authority.
-This includes the strategic decision making process, service planning, project management, partnerships, audit, procurement and contracts.
 It supports informed decision making thereby enabling opportunities to be exploited, or action to be taken to mitigate or manage risk to an acceptable level.